StakeSquid/ethereum-rpc-docker/docs/howto-polygon-archive.md

 	DOMAIN={YOUR_DOMAIN}
 	WHITELIST={YOUR_MACHINE_IP}

-In case you want to whitelist more IPs just add them separated by a comma.
+In case you want to whitelist more IPs just add them separated by a comma to the WHITELIST variable..

-To save some disk space and the requirement for a Ethereum RPC endpoint we used a shady trick here.
+To save some disk space and the requirement for a Ethereum RPC endpoint we will use a shady trick here.
 Polygon has another part called Heimdall that is important for consensus.
-The configuration hardcoded a public endpoint to connect our erigon to. you can configure it right in the .env file by adding the following 2 variables if you ever need to.
+For our purposes it's sufficent to use a public endpoint to connect our erigon to.
+You can configure it right in the .env file by adding the following 2 variables.

 	HEIMDALLD=https://polygon-mainnet-rpc.allthatnode.com:26657
 	HEIMDALLR=https://polygon-mainnet-rpc.allthatnode.com:1317